 It’s also available in a 1TB capacity.

-When it comes to choosing a hard drive, there are a ton of choices.
+When it comes to choosing the best hard drive in 2020, there are a ton of choices.

 With this post, hopefully we helped narrow down your search for the best external hard drive for video editing, photo editing, and motion/graphics design.

 Always remember to double check that your computer/workstation has the correct ports, and is compatible with whichever external hard drive you choose.

 Additionally, it’s important to note that we’re dealing with technology.
 Sometimes things go wrong.